Serving all people by providing personalized health and wellness through exemplary care, education and research.

 C. trachomatis test, CZ test, chlamydia test

-This test looks for Chlamydia trachomatis bacteria in a sample of cells collected by your doctor.
+This test looks for Chlamydia trachomatis bacteria in a sample of cells collected by your healthcare provider.

-C. trachomatis bacteria cause chlamydia, the most common sexually transmitted disease (STD) in the U.S.
+C. trachomatis bacteria cause chlamydia.
+Chlamydia is the most common sexually transmitted disease (STD) in the U.S.

 The CDC recommends that sexually active women 25 and younger be screened once a year for chlamydia.
 That's because as many as half of women who get chlamydia don't have any symptoms.
 Men should be tested as soon as they have symptoms or if their partners are diagnosed with chlamydia.

 In women, chlamydia may lead to cervicitis, an inflammation and swelling of the cervix.
 If it isn't treated, it can lead to serious sexual health problems, including infertility.
-In men, chlamydia can cause urethritis, a swelling of the urethra and possibly blood in the urine.
+In men, chlamydia can cause urethritis.
+This is a swelling of the urethra and possibly blood in the urine.
+Babies born to infected mothers can get pneumonia or conjunctivitis.
+The mothers can get endometriosis later on.

 You may have this test if you are a sexually active woman 25 or younger or a man whose partner has been diagnosed with chlamydia.